 To make your point, it’s better to use a specific example.
 At plerdy.com, you can find blog posts containing detailed case studies, such as SEO Audit Check List based on Google Store Website.

 This method always works flawlessly.
 Write an informational post that describes the history of your field.
 You may also include some interesting facts or mention your company at the end of the post.
-Tell readers how you came up with the idea to launch your business and how you plan to innovate the industry.
+Tell readers how you came up with the idea to launch a business and write about how you plan to innovate the industry.

 In the majority of business fields, you will have to withstand fierce competition.
 Consumers have already got used to familiar brands and are often indifferent to new ones.
-Publish a post about the things that differentiate your product from competitors to tell the target audience why they should choose you.
+Publish a post about what differentiates your product from competitors to tell the target audience why they choose you.

-No need to openly advertise.
-Use a neutral style without criticizing your competitors.
-Just compare the products with the focus on your strengths.
-Make sure that after reading the article, customers willingly decide to start using your services.
+No need to advertise openly.
+Write in a neutral style without criticizing the competitors.
+Just compare the products with the focus on strengths.
+Make sure after reading the article, customers willingly decide to start using your services.

 You also shouldn’t turn such posts into instructions.
-It’s better to provide links to other relevant publications in your blog.
+Instead, it’s better to provide links to other relevant publications in your blog.

 Analysis of mistakes and recommendations on how to fix them